Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

-Set to become unrestricted free agents on 1 July 2009, Daniel and Henrik began negotiating with the Canucks in the off-season and were reported to have asked for 12-year, $63 million contracts in mid-June.
+Set to become unrestricted free agents on 1 July 2009, Daniel and Henrik began negotiating with the Canucks in the 2009 off-season and were reported to have asked for 12-year, $63 million contracts in mid-June.
 With free agency looming, Canucks general manager Mike Gillis visited the Sedins in Sweden, where they agreed on identical five-year, $30.5 million contracts on 1 July.

-Four games into the 2009–10 season, Daniel suffered the first major injury of his career, breaking his foot in a game against the Montreal Canadiens.
+Four games into the 2009–10 season on 7 October, Daniel suffered the first major injury of his career, breaking his foot in a game against the Montreal Canadiens.
 He suffered the injury after being hit by a slapshot from teammate Alexander Edler.
-Although Daniel finished the game and recorded three assists, x-rays several days later revealed a fracture.
-He was sidelined for 18 games, returning to the ice on 22 November against the Chicago Blackhawks.
-Soon after his return, he notched his third career NHL hat-trick in a 4–2 win against the Atlanta Thrashers on 10 December.
+Although Daniel finished the game and recorded three assists on goals by Henrik, Alexandre Burrows and Steve Bernier, x-rays a few days later on 11 October revealed the fracture.
+He was sidelined for 18 games, returning to the ice on 22 November against the Chicago Blackhawks in which the Canucks lost 1–0 with Blackhawks' forward Bryan Bickell scoring the only goal of the game.
+Daniel notched his third career NHL hat-trick in a 4–2 win against the Atlanta Thrashers on 10 December.
 Four days later, he was named the NHL's Second Star of the Week with seven points over the course of the week.
-In the final game of the regular season, on 10 April 2010, against the Calgary Flames, Daniel scored his fourth career NHL hat-trick in a 7–3 win.
-All three goals were assisted by his brother, helping Henrik pass Alexander Ovechkin for the Art Ross Trophy as the NHL's leading point-scorer.
-The last goal was chosen by TSN in a fan-voted poll as the NHL's play of the year; Daniel received a between-the-legs tip pass from Henrik near the corner boards before beating goaltender Miikka Kiprusoff with a between-the-legs deke.
-Daniel finished the season with a career-high 56 assists and 85 points despite playing an injury-shortened 63-game campaign.
+In the final game of the season, on 10 April 2010, against the Calgary Flames, Daniel scored his fourth career NHL hat-trick in a 7–3 win.
+All three goals were assisted by his brother Henrik, helping Henrik pass Washington Capitals forward and captain Alexander Ovechkin for the Art Ross Trophy as the NHL's leading point-scorer.
+The last goal was chosen by TSN in a fan-voted poll as the NHL's play of the year; Daniel received a between-the-legs tip pass from Henrik near the corner boards before beating Flames goaltender Miikka Kiprusoff with a between-the-legs deke.
+Daniel finished the season with 29 goals, a career-high 56 assists and 85 points and playing in 63 games while the Canucks as a team finished as the third seed in the West for the second consecutive season.
 His 1.35 points per game rate was third in the League behind Henrik and Ovechkin.
-In the subsequent 2010 playoffs, Daniel recorded ten points in the opening round against the Los Angeles Kings, including the series-winning goal in the late stages of Game 6.
-Against Chicago the following round, his production decreased to four points as the Canucks were eliminated in six games.
+In the subsequent 2010 playoffs, Daniel recorded ten points in the opening round against the Los Angeles Kings, including the series-winning goal on Kings’ goaltender Jonathan Quick in the late stages of Game 6 as the Canucks defeated the sixth-seeded Kings 4–2 in the game for a 4–2 series victory.
+Against the Chicago Blackhawks the following round, his production decreased to four points as the Canucks were eliminated in six games by the second-seeded Blackhawks for the second straight season.
 In the off-season, Daniel was named to the NHL second All-Star team.
-It marked the first time since 1973–74 that two brothers were named post-season NHL All-Stars, as Henrik had been named to the First Team.
+It marked the first time since 1973–74 that two brothers were named postseason NHL All-Stars, as Henrik had been named to the First Team.
 They were also chosen to appear together on the cover of EA Sports' European version of the NHL 11 video game.